percona/pbm-docs/docs/usage/restore.md

     2. Incremental backups made with PBM before PBM 2.1.0 are incompatible for restore with PBM 2.1.0 and onwards.
     3. Physical restores are not supported for deployments with arbiter nodes.

+=== ":material-database-export: Snapshot-based"

+    1. Supported only for full physical backups
+    2. Available only if you run Percona Server for MongoDB in your environment as PBM uses the [`$backupCursor and $backupCursorExtended aggregation stages` :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/backup-cursor.html).

 ## Before you start

 === ":material-data-matrix: Logical"